-- The widespread availability of firearms within communities and beliefs surrounding the 'power of the gun' fuel conflict. - The erosion of traditional authority and practices concerning reconciliation and customary law has rendered communities unable to control their heavily armed youths.
+- The widespread availability of firearms within communities and beliefs surrounding the 'power of the gun' fuel conflict - The erosion of traditional authority and practices concerning reconciliation and customary law has rendered communities unable to control their heavily armed youths.

 Not surprisingly, the GoSS is overwhelmed by the complexity of building up Southern Sudan literally from scratch after the devastation of the civil war.
 It has little or no presence outside of many cities and towns and finds itself lurching from crisis to crisis.
-Adding to the problem is the well-entrenched mentality among many of the political and military elites that objectives are best achieved by using, or at least threatening the use of, force-including forcible disarmament (see Box 1).
+Adding to the problem is the well-entrenched mentality among many of the political and military elites that objectives are best achieved by using, or at least threatening the use of, force-including forcible disarmament (see Box 11.1).
 The result is a zero-sum game of competition between powerbrokers amid a patchwork of interrelated conflicts.
-A wide range of actors drives insecurity in Southern Sudan.
-Since the CPA

-Box 1 GoSS responses to tribal violence: the 'disarmament' mantra
+Box 11.1 GoSS responses to tribal violence: the 'disarmament' mantra

-In the absence of a holistic strategy to combat the violence, the GoSS favours the strongarm approach: forcible disarmament of the population first, long-term arms control and intra-Southern reconciliation later.35 The stated aim is to save lives in the short term,36 and to prevent Khartoum from waging another proxy war through armed Southern groups.
+In the absence of a holistic strategy to combat the violence, the GoSS favours the strong-arm approach: forcible disarmament of the population first, long-term arms control and intra-Southern reconciliation later.35 The stated aim is to save lives in the short term,36 and to prevent Khartoum from waging another proxy war through armed Southern groups.
 Fewer weapons in circulation could also help to restore the authority of traditional leaders and resolve inter-communal conflicts.